 He looked around once more ‘Not just a good training ground but a great training ground.
-If the Greek heroes knew about this they might be temped to join me, to train with me’
+If the Greek heroes knew about this they might be tempted to join me, to train with me’

 Ximene laughed out loud.
 He turned to look at her.
 She had removed her outer clothes and was wearing a white chemise, cut short so that it barely reached her knees.
 Around her waist, she wore a plaited leather belt, obviously fashioned from the multitude of leather straps to be found in the tackle room.